 My son loves this dish.
 I can make it regularly as a busy mom and not have to worry about making the Pad Thai sauce and then having to go to an Asian supermarket.
 My special tip is the Spanish paprika.
 The Spanish paprika gives it that smoky charred flavor that you would normally get in a nice hot wok.
 You want to make sure the Pad Thai sauce is fully absorbed into the noodles.
 Turn off the heat before you add your bean sprouts and your green onions, toss a little and we’re ready to plate it.
 Here’s my Pad Thai to you.
 Some fresh bean sprouts and cilantro, some fresh lime juice, we got some crushed peanuts.

 The full recipe is on createtv.com.
 Click back for more episodes on how to make delicious Asian fusion dishes in your own kitchen.
-Until next time, enjoy life, enjoy great Asian food.
+Until next time, enjoy life, enjoy great Asian food at one of our restaurants.
 Thank you.